WoltjenLab/MHcut/README.md

 - first base is a match.
 - no 2 consecutive mismatches.

-The MH can be chosen from 2 flanks.
+Two flanking configurations exists: outer-inner (1) and inner-outer (2).
+If flank1-variant-flank2, configuration 1 is MH between flank1 and variant, configuration 2 is MH between flank2 and variant.
+In other words:
+- Outer-inner: MH between 3' variant sequence and 5' flanking sequence.
+- Inner-outer: MH between 5' variant sequence and 3' flanking sequence.

 MHcut uses a score to choose the "best" flank.
 The score is currently the number of matches + number of consecutive first matches.
 In the example above, *Flank 1* is chosen (score: 9 vs 8).